Orphoros/AppIconGen/README.md

 AppIconGen is a CLI tool that generates various image formats for application software icons from a single PNG image file.
 The tool is designed to be used as a part of a build process for software development projects.

-> [!NOTE]
-> AppIconGen is currently in development and is only available for testing purposes as an alpha release.

 ## Features

 The input file must be a single PNG file with a resolution of `1024x1024` pixels or greater.
 This CLI tool can generate the following images: